 Raising Funds To Bring Awareness to Bullying in the Schools.

-On September 28, 2017, Golden Gate Opera presented “Arias on the Water” a fundraiser held at Servino Ristorante, 9 Main Street in Tiburon, to support bringing its Bullying Prevention Opera into local schools during October, which is National Bullying Prevention Month.
+On September 28, 2017, Golden Gate Opera presented “Arias on the Water” a fundraiser held at Servino Ristorante, 9 Main Street in Tiburon, to support bringing a Bullying Prevention Opera into local schools in the coming year.

 Join with us and others, to share the joys of acceptance of each other.
 Sponsor one costume, or one singer, or the children’s chorus!
 Together, we can bring the magical world of opera and its important teachings to the children in our community.
 The program comes Golden Gate Opera’s Teachers’ Guide.

 Helping Us Make It Happen.